 If it isn’t open already, run SLEAP and open the SLEAP project with your training dataset.
 Then select the “Run Training…” command in the “Predict” menu.
 You’ll see the training GUI which lets you configure the pipeline type and the hyperparameters for each model:

 First pick the desired pipeline (i.e., top-down, bottom-up, or single animal).
 For each model in the pipeline, you’ll then see a “Model Configuration” tab—in the image above with the top-down pipeline, there’s one tab for configuring the centroid model and one for the centered instance model.
 Other pipelines will only have one model to configure.

 You can click on each model configuration tab to configure the hyperpameters for training that model:

-For advice about what you might want to customize with this dialog, see our guide to Choosing a set of models.
+For advice about what you might want to customize with this dialog, see our guide to Configuring models.

 Once you’ve configured each of your models, click the “Save configuration files…” button at the bottom of the dialog.
 You’ll be prompted for where to save the files.
 It’s a good idea to create a new folder which will contain the files since there will be multiple files exported.